fbraza/adventofcode/README.md

 # Advent of Code

 This repository will contain my solutions for the Advent of Code challenges.
 I am starting seriously this year (2021) and will see until which day I will manage to go.
 AsI cannot follow the daily pace, I intend to solve them at my own pace and will also tackle the previous years challenges.
-This will be a good way to shape my coding skills in different languages (Python, Scala, Rust, Crystal)
+This will be a good way to shape my coding skills in different languages (Python, Scala and Rust)

 ## 2021 with Scala